Skip to Main Content

 The mission of the Victims of Crime Act (VOCA) Administration Unit is to effectively administer VOCA assistance funds by ensuring appropriate and accessible services are available to crime victims, enhancing the delivery of those services through technical assistance, training opportunities, and promoting a continuum of care for every victim in every community.

-Arizona Judicial Branch: AZ Victims' Center
+Arizona Judicial Branch: Crime Victims

 Arizona Prosecuting Attorneys' Advisory Council